* Editor's Notes:

 University Museum of Art via Wikipedia.
 Public domain.

-“This verse captures Alma’s prayer amid opposition and spiritual turmoil on a mission, expressing deep grief and a plea for divine comfort,” Grok stated.
+“This verse captures Alma’s prayer amid opposition and spiritual turmoil on a mission, expressing deep grief and a plea for Divine comfort,” Grok stated.
 “It illustrates the transformation of sorrow into joy through Christ, making it an appropriate choice for extending sympathy to those grieving an act of hatred against their faith community.”

 “Nevertheless, I know in whom I have trusted.
 My God hath been my support; he hath led me through mine afflictions in the wilderness; and he hath preserved me upon the waters of the great deep.
 He hath filled me with his love...
 He hath confounded mine enemies unto the destruction of the murderer of my father.” ~ Nephi 4:19–21